annepizzi/SMS_MCA_Personalization/README.md

 **Consent & Send Code Requirements**

 1. Ensure you have a SMS Sender Code activated
-2. Create a New Communication Subscripion with Sender Code
+2. Create a New Communication Subscription with Sender Code

 **Setup Consent Replies**